Elemino/shop-production/README.md

-# Online store built with Keystone JS to support my hardware projects.
+# Keystone.JS online store to support my hardware and modeling projects.

-The project is still in development stages as of 15/1/18.
-This app contains a shopping cart along with products lists and id's and stripe integration.
+The shop contains the ability to add to a shopping cart, products lists and id's and aims to incorporate full scale stripe integration.

 Instructions:

-Make sure you have mongodb, node and yeoman and all the dependencies installed, and run 'node keystone' at root directory.
+1 Make sure you have mongodb, node and yeoman plus all of the dependencies installed.

+2 Run 'node keystone' at root directory.

+**This project is back in development as of 12/2/18**